Condensed matter lessons about the origin of time: Introduction

-A more technical observation that supports the condensed-matter approach to quantum gravity is the following.
-Even in relatively simple, weakly interacting condensed-matter systems, such as Bose-Einstein condensates in atomic gases, the kinematics of the low-energy excitations or phonons can be described by a relativistic field theory.
-The curved background spacetime is provided by the collective behaviour of the condensed part of the constituent atoms.
+Another observation with respect to emergent spacetimes is the following.
+Even in relatively simple, weakly interacting condensed matter systems, such as Bose-Einstein condensates in atomic gases, the kinematics of the low-energy excitations or phonons can be described by a relativistic field theory, in which the curved background spacetime is provided by the collective behaviour of the condensed part of the constituent atoms.
 In more complicated fermionic systems, in particular $^3$He-A, gravitational and gauge fields emerge as the low-energy bosonic degrees of freedom together with fermionic quasi-matter in a similar way.
-All these emergent components share surprisingly many characteristics with their counterparts in `high-energy' physics: Einstein gravity and the standard model of particles.
-This leads one to speculate that these latter theories might really just be effective theories emerging in the low-energy corner of a fundamental theory of quantum gravity describing the `atoms' composing the quantum vacuum.
+All these emergent components share surprisingly many characteristics with their counterparts in Einstein gravity and the standard model of particles.

-In what follows, I will try to convey the basic ideas behind this condensed-matter approach to gravity in slightly more detail, and discuss some of the possible lessons that it offers us with respect to the physical origin of time in our universe.
+In what follows, I will try to summarize some of the basic ideas behind this condensed matter approach to gravity, based mainly on the work of G. Volovik (the seminal reference is the book~\cite{Volovik:2003fe}), and discuss some of the possible lessons that it offers us with respect to the origin of time in our physical universe.